-As cable internet speeds increase to a gigabit and beyond, you will need a DOCSIS 3.1 modem to be compatible or approved for the gigabyte cable packages that ISP’s continue to roll out nation wide.
+As cable internet speeds increase to a gigabit and beyond, you will need a DOCSIS 3.1 modem to be compatible or approved for the gigabyte cable packages that ISPs continue to roll out nationwide.
 So, what is the best DOCSIS 3.1 cable modem for Comcast and COX?
-There are only a few contenders with this brand new cable technology and we have the best of the best for you depending on who your cable internet provider is.
+There are only three major contenders, Motorola, ARRIS, and Netgear.
+The market size is based on the fact that this is a brand-new cable technology, but we have been in the trenches, and we have the best of the best for you, depending on who your cable internet provider is.
 We have found that most people with Gigabit speed have Comcast Xfinity or COX Cable.
 Spectrum has yet to approve any modems for 1Gbps.

 Best DOCSIS 3.1 Modems – Gigabit Approved

-The MB8600 is our top pick but it is not supported by all ISP’s.
-In that case, the SB8200 is a great runner up.
-If you want a detailed breakdown with all of differences, view our full comparison.
+The MB8600 is our top pick, but it is not supported by all ISPs.
+In that case, the SB8200 is a great runner-up.
+View our full comparison if you want a detailed breakdown of the differences.
 Motorola MB8600 vs ARRIS SB8200.

 Best DOCSIS 3.1 Modem Router Combo?